cedadev/c3s-esgf-tools/data_sync/README.md

 * do a sync of the "orig" mapfiles directory from the remote in order to obtain any new mapfiles
 * compare the "orig" and "edited" mapfiles directories to see which mapfiles were downloaded for which a corresponding edited mapfile does not yet exist
 * for each of these, create the edited mapfile.
 Also create a list of all the newly fetched mapfiles.
-* use the list of newly fetched mapfiles to create a list of new datafiles which need to be fetched
+* use the list of newly fetched mapfiles to create a list of new datafiles which need to be fetched - these will be datafiles that do not already exist, or for which the size listed in the mapfile does not match the size of the existing file (note that the checksum is not used).
+In normal operation, the data file would not already exist, but this might not be the case where --rebuild is used -- see below.
 * fetch these new datafiles